-It’s simply not the most effective way to engage children.
+It’s simply not the most effective way to respond to misbehaving children.

 Too often there is only a very thin line between a logical consequence and a punishment.
 If you’ve been reading this blog long enough, you know by now how I feel about punishment for ANY reason.
 Using it to discipline is even worse.

 In fact, disciplining by punishing is an oxymoron.. unless: